Columbia Association Kids Triathlon

 Triathlete (and Parent) Guide

-Our 20 page Triathlete Guide is chock full of important pre-race and race day information.
+Our 20 page Triathlete (and Parent) Guide is chock full of important pre-race and race day information.
 In it you’ll find information about packet pick up, the swim, bike and run courses, results and awards, and everything in between.
-The Triathlete Guide will be emailed to registered triathletes one month prior to race day.
+The guide will be mailed one month prior to race day.

 Day before (Saturday) Packet Pick Up